build-on-aws/deploying-trurl-2-on-amazon-sagemaker/README.md

 $ (cd infrastructure && cdk destroy --all)
 ```

 Last, but not least - here is a quick summary in terms of *how much does that cost*.
-The biggest cost factor are obviously machines used for *Amazon SageMaker Endpoint* (1x `ml.g5.2xlarge`) and *kernel* that was used by *Amazon SageMaker Studio Notebook* (1x `ml.t3.medium`).
-Assuming, that we have set up all infrastructure in `eu-west-1`, the total cost of using for 8 hours cloud resources from this code sample will be lower than $15 ([here you can find detailed calculation](https://calculator.aws/#/estimate?id=789a6cd85ffac96e8b4321cca2a9a4d53cdb5210)).
+The biggest cost factor are obviously machines that we created for and inside *Jupyter Notebook*.
+Those are: compute for *Amazon SageMaker Endpoint* (1x `ml.g5.2xlarge`) and compute for *kernel* that was used by *Amazon SageMaker Studio Notebook* (1x `ml.t3.medium`).
+Assuming, that we have set up all infrastructure in `eu-west-1`, the total cost of using for 8 hours cloud resources from this code sample will be lower than $15 ([here you can find a detailed calculation](https://calculator.aws/#/estimate?id=789a6cd85ffac96e8b4321cca2a9a4d53cdb5210)).
+Everything else that you created with the *infrastructure as code* (via *AWS CDK*) has much lower cost, especially within the discussed time constraints.

 ## Contact